• gina.lasala@unicamillus.org

 Biography

 Degree in Biological Sciences at the University of Rome ‘La Sapienza’.
 PhD in Science and Biotechnology of Reproduction and Development at the University of Tor Vergata (2009).
-She currently is a Senior Technologist at the Institute of Biochemistry and Cell Biology of the Department of Biomedical Sciences of the National Research Council (CNR).
+She is currently a Senior Technologist at the Institute of Biochemistry and Cell Biology of the Department of Biomedical Sciences of the National Research Council (CNR).

 She has always worked in the field of biomedical research studying human diseases.
 For over a decade, she worked in the International Research Infrastructures of the European Mouse Mutant Archive (EMMA) and the Monterotondo Mouse Clinic (MMC) at the CNR in Monterotondo.
 In this context, she has been involved in the generation, primary phenotypic analysis, cryopreservation and distribution of mouse mutant strains, which are considered innovative models for the study of human diseases.
 In particular, her research has focused on the phenotypic characterization of mutant mouse models for orphan G protein-coupled receptors (Gpr37 and Gpr37L1) involved in cerebellar development and related disorders, as well as in the development of the male reproductive system.